Back to Bits & Bobs

 its suite of external tools, with version 1.6.1 in about 2013, so

-the versions of the external tools it downloads also date from
+the versions of the required third party external tools you get

-bug fixes to these critical external tools since then, and you
+fixes to these critical external tools since then, and you should

 Not all musicians have computing skills as a second hobby, and we don't all have a techy-person to turn to for help, so I've made this short section to show how I do it.
 There are probably other ways.
 Geeks may look away now.